 How do I prevent it?

-*Ensure that your pet has full access to plenty of drinking water and shade and if kept outdoors, provide them with a baby pool – PLEASE NOTE: We do not recommend ANY dog to stay outdoors in Texas weather and even with enough water and shade, the heat can be brutal enough to still cause a fatality.
+*Ensure that your pet has full access to plenty of drinking water and shade, and if kept outdoors, provide them with a baby pool – PLEASE NOTE: We do not recommend ANY dog to stay outdoors in Texas weather, and even with enough water and shade, the heat can be brutal enough to cause a fatality still.

-*Watch your dog carefully for the above mentioned signs.
+*Watch your dog carefully for the above-mentioned signs.
 If your dog exhibits any of these signs, please rest in the shade, take immediately indoors (if possible) and stop for water.
-If symptoms do not subside or worsen, please start the process of cooling them down slowly and seek veterinary attention.
-Wetting your dog down with cool water or allowing them to swim can help to maintain their body temperature also.
+If symptoms do not subside or worsen, please start cooling them down slowly and seek veterinary attention.
+Wetting your dog down with cool water or allowing them to swim can help to maintain their body temperature.

 *NEVER EVER leave your dog in a car unattended!
-Even in the shade and the windows “cracked” the internal temperature of a car can reach fatal temperatures within minutes!
-Try turning your car off, cracking your windows and just sitting there before you leave your dog.
+Even in the shade and the windows “cracked,” the car’s internal temperature can reach fatal temperatures within minutes!
+Try turning your car off, cracking your windows, and just sitting there before you leave your dog.
 You will not be able to tolerate it within just a few minutes.
-Now imagine, that you have a fur coat on!
+Now imagine that you have a fur coat on!
 It is just not worth the risk, even if you really truly believe it will only be a few minutes.
 Please take your dog home or call the store to see if they mind if you bring them in for a few minutes.
 You’d be surprised how many times they tell you yes!
 If you want to spend money with them, they usually want you to come in!
 Just make sure you potty them before you bring them in to avoid upset and embarrassment! :o)

 What do I do if they are showing signs of Hyperthermia?

 *Place ice packs or ice (both must be wrapped in a towel) between their back legs along the inside of the legs.
-There are main arteries that run on the inside of the back legs and if you are able to help cool the blood, it will carry through the body.
-If you use straight ice or packs on the skin, it can close skin pores and shrink surface vessels which can exacerbate the heat stroke and could possibly lead to shock or hypothermia.
+There are main arteries that run on the inside of the back legs, and if you can help cool the blood, it will carry through the body.
+If you use straight ice or packs on the skin, it can close skin pores and shrink surface vessels which can exacerbate the heatstroke and possibly lead to shock or hypothermia.
 I always carry multiple Instant Ice Packs in my Pet First Aid Kit and a small towel for these exact situations just in case I don’t have access to a frozen pack.

 *Fan your dog (manually fanning the air or place a fan in front of them) and lift apart their hair.
-The fur can insulate the heat so if the move the fur up and away from the skin it can help to release the heat and allow cool air to reach the skin.
+The fur can insulate the heat, so if they move the fur up and away from the skin, it can help to release the heat and allow cool air to reach the skin.

 *Monitor your dog’s rectal temperature with a lubricated digital thermometer.
 Lubricate the end of the thermometer, have someone help you hold the front end of the dog, lift the tail and insert about 1.5 inches inside the rectum until it beeps.
 Once the temperature reaches below 103°, you may stop all cooling techniques.
 Monitor the dog’s temperature for the next 15 -30 minutes to ensure they do not revert to HYPOthermia which is when they become too cold.